 As mentioned, the dogs have a double coat that will get thicker in the cold weather.
 The outer layer helps to keep them dry and protected from the sun, and brush that they might be running through that could cut and scratch.

 They need a good brushing regularly and be prepared for heavy shedding in the spring.
 Their coats can be short, rough, or smooth.
-As a rule, the dogs need to be brushed at least once or twice weekly to keep their coat’s healthy.
+As a rule, the dogs need to be brushed at least once or twice weekly to keep their coats healthy.

-Keep training positive.
 If you know little about training, work with a professional that uses positive training methods to bring out the best in your Kelpie.

 They are highly intelligent and this means they can learn anything.
 While most Kelpies are still used for sheep herding in Australia and even in the US, they are also working as service dogs, watchdogs, search and rescue, and therapy dogs.

 This dog is a bundle of energy and will do best in a home where he can run quite a bit.
 If you’ve got a large yard, then you can play frisbee or fetch with your Australian Kelpie and that will help.

 He’ll also thrive doing things such as agility competition, being your running partner, or any other outdoor activity that expends his excess energy.

 The key to having a well-behaved Kelpie is ensuring that they get enough exercise.
 Typically, when a dog begins behaving badly, it’s due to boredom and a lack of exercise.